AtlasL1/AtlasL1/README.md

 ## Discord

-I am active on Discord daily.
-Feel free to reach out to me by clicking on the image or adding me through my user ID.
+Feel free to reach out to me through Discord, by clicking on the image or adding me through my user ID.

 <a href="https://discord.com/users/860794014764105729/"> <img src="348381687_574343654882732_7054667624096987050_n.png" alt="My Discord profile" width="300" height="auto"></a>